lanceschi/helix-editor-for-custom-glib/README.md

 Modify the `VERSION` variable at line 3 of the `build.sh` shell script file.

-# Configure the helix target version
+# Configure the OS docker base image

 Modify the ubuntu default base image at line 1 of the `Dockerfile`.